-The Penn Bioethics Journal (PBJ) is the nation’s premier peer-reviewed, undergraduate bioethics journal.
-Established in 2004, the Journal features and provides a venue for the contributions of undergraduates to bioethics.
-PBJ, embracing the interdisciplinary focus of bioethics, reviews and publishes reports of empirical research and analysis of previous work— addressing debates in medicine, technology, philosophy, public policy, law, theology, and ethics, among other disciplines.
-The biannual issues also feature news briefs and editorials reviewing current issues in the field, as summarized by our editorial staff.
-Editors and authors have a unique opportunity to get involved with the peer-review process through the collaborative and rigorous review and preparation of the Journal.
-With an audience ranging from scholars in the field to a broader public seeking unbiased information, PBJ scholastically involves all undergraduates interested in the extensive field of bioethics.
+The Penn Bioethics Journal (PBJ) is the premier peer-reviewed undergraduate bioethics journal.
+Established in 2004, the Journal provides a venue for undergraduates to make contributions to the field of bioethics.
+Embracing the interdisciplinarity of bioethics, PBJ reviews and publishes original work addressing debates in medicine, technology, philosophy, public policy, law, theology, and ethics, among other disciplines.
+The biannual issue also features news briefs summarizing current issues and interviews with eminent figures in the field.
+Authors and the editorial staff alike have a unique opportunity to experience the peer-review process through the collaborative and rigorous review and preparation of the Journal.
+With an audience ranging from undergraduates to scholars in the field, and the broader public seeking unbiased information, the Penn Bioethics Journal occupies a unique niche in the field of bioethics.

 Our website is currently under construction but should be up again soon.